 February 16, 2016 | jonesw

 Interested in reading a story that takes place in a different time period?
 Try checking out one of these historic tales.
-Books are suggested for Kindergarten, but remember that each Reader is different, and might find something interesting at another level.
+Books are suggested for Kindergarten, but remember that each reader is different, and might find something interesting at another level.

-Bused across town to a school in a white neigborhood of Boston in 1974, a young African American boy named Brewster describes his first day in first grade.
+Bused across town to a school in a white neighborhood of Boston in 1974, a young African American boy named Brewster describes his first day in first grade.
 Includes historical notes on the court-ordered busing.

 In the late 1920s, Anna tries to help her younger sister Katya regain her strength and joy in life after she becomes crippled by polio.

 In Venice, Italy, in the 1890s, a stray cat draws attention to a coffee shop in which he inspired composer Guiseppi Verdi, and as the feline's fame grows, the shop's owner entertains royalty, the Pope, and many others.
 Includes historical notes about the real Nini and his visitors.